 - Make sure you keep your melted chocolate on the warm side, especially if you’re new to candy dipping.
 You can use a double boiler or if you have a warming tray, that works well, too.

-- When you’re satisfied with your results, use a toothpick or a clean knife to gently push the truffle off the fork onto a parchment or wax paper-lined sheet pan.
+- When you’re satisfied with your results, use a toothpick or offset spatula to gently push the truffle off the fork onto a parchment or wax paper-lined sheet pan.
+Note that any excess chocolate that puddles at the base can be cut away with a sharp knife once the chocolate hardens.

 - Let cool and then dive in!!